SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

  wide range of exclusive movies, TV shows, documentaries, and more.
 Subscribers will have the flexibility to choose a plan that best suits their preferences and viewing habits, enabling them to enjoy uninterrupted streaming of premium content.
- Additionally, the service will provide features such as personalized recommendations, watchlist management, and offline viewing capabilities to enhance the overall user experience.
+ Additionally, the service will provide features such as personalized recommendations, watchlist management, and offline viewing capabilities to enhance the overall potential user/subcribers experience.

    - ### **1.5 Definitions, Acronyms, and Abbreviations**
         Conventions        | Definition